tjthejuggler/JugVid2cpp/README.md

 - **Optimized memory management** to prevent leaks during continuous operation
 - **Standard output protocol** for easy integration with other applications

+- **Optional Hand Tracking**: Conditionally compiled feature to detect if a ball is held, using MediaPipe.

 ## Requirements

 ### Hardware